 These sites will often have a wealth of useful information on the world of online gambling and discussion forums.
 As well as casino reviews, exclusive bonuses, independent arbitration facilities, and other features that online gamblers will find extremely valuable.

-Of course, the end goal of every one of these sites is to direct people to online casinos.
+Of course, the end goal of every one of these sites is to direct people to online casinos and newer games such as aviator on betway.
 Some sites have an exclusive area where they will vet online casinos and add them to an elite list if they meet certain requirements.
 Those requirements can include having a representative of each casino among their userbase.

 Affiliates get paid for bringing traffic to online casino websites via several models.
 But what digital advertisers can learn from this is why affiliate marketing is so effective in online markets.
 Affiliates are paid based on their performance.
 So any investment a casino makes in this type of marketing is easy to track and measure accurately.